parradaniela/parradaniela/README.md

 <h1 align="center">Hi, I'm Daniela👋</h1>
 <h3>I'm a frontend developer specializing in Reactjs to design responsive, accessible web apps.
 I have a background in event and project management and am very excited to be on this developer journey!</h3>

-- 🔧 I'm currently working on: [A full stack Event Planning app with a team of developers](https://github.com/EOT-Event-Organizer-s-Toolbox/eot-codebase)
+- 🔧 I'm currently working on: Planning a full stack application

 - 🔭 My most recent completed project is: [A React+TS job board website, converted from a figma mockup](https://github.com/parradaniela/jobi-jobboard)

-- 🌱 I’m currently learning: **Nextjs, Algorithms and Data Structures**
+- 🌱 I’m currently learning: **MongoDB**

-- 💡 In the near future, I want to learn: **Kotlin**
+- 💡 In the near future, I want to learn: **NextJS**

 - 👨‍💻 My portfolio page is at: [https://danielaparra.com](https://danielaparra.com)